 For Torts, Criminal Law, Contracts I and II, Property I and II, and Civil Procedure I and II, the total number of Proficient grades shall not exceed 85% of the total number of students in the class.
 For Legal Process I and II, the total number of Proficient grades shall not exceed 88% of the total number of students in the class.
+While the maximum number of Proficient grades an instructor can award is 85%, or 88% in Legal Process I & II, of the total number of students in the class, instructors (who must adhere to the ethics of both the legal profession and academia) are obligated to award grades of Not Proficient to ALL students whose work product only demonstrates minimal skill (but does not rise to the level of competence) and to award grades of F to any student who (a) completes the requirements for a course and does so in a fashion that is not acceptable at all and demonstrates none of the skill or talent generally found in a law student and future lawyer at this stage of his or her education or (b) does not complete the requirements for the course in a timely fashion or (c) violates Section VI(B) of the Academic Standards.
 In all required upper level courses (except as provided in section 2 below), the total grade average for all students shall not exceed 3.00.
 The Externship Course shall not be subject to a maximum grade average.
 However, no student shall receive a grade higher than "A" for the Externship Course.